 One of these regulations is the Foreign Account Tax Compliance Act (FATCA) effective from 1 July 2014.
 This legislation administered by the United States Government encourages better tax compliance by preventing US Persons from using non-US financial organisations and foreign entities to avoid US taxation on their income and assets.

 Impact to HSBC and our customers

-HSBC is committed to being fully FATCA compliant in all countries where we operate.
-Other banks and financial organisations are also affected, however their approach to adopting FATCA may differ to that of HSBC.
+HSBC is proud of our commitment to being fully FATCA-compliant in all countries where we operate.
+Other banks and financial organisations are also affected.
+However their approach to adopting FATCA may differ to that of HSBC.

 FATCA affects many of HSBC’s customers.
 The impact on customers will depend on factors such as:

 - the type of account you hold with HSBC,

 - the type of policy agreement you have with HSBC,

 - the countries where you or your business have a relationship with HSBC

 To find out more about FATCA in your country (including relevant tax forms and guidance), and how it affects you, please select the appropriate business line (and country, if relevant) from the navigation headings above.

 Country pages will continue to be updated with the most recent information as it becomes available.